 We bring compassionate, comfortable, and preventive dental care to those with limited access to care.

 Visiting Dental Hygiene, Inc. is a non-profit, 501(c) (3), mobile dental hygiene program comprised of Public Health Dental Hygienists.
-The program is focused on providing preventive oral health care services in homeless shelters, nursing homes, schools, and other nontraditional settings.
-In 2013, Emma Lawson had a vision to bring oral health care to those in under-served populations.
+This company is focused on providing preventive oral health care services in homeless shelters, nursing homes, schools, and other nontraditional settings.
+In 2013, Emma Lawson had a vision to bring oral health care to those in underserved populations.
 These services include dental screenings, oral cancer screenings, oral hygiene instructions, dental cleanings, fluoride treatments, dental sealants, and dental referrals.

-As a Mass Health provider we are able to direct bill for those patients with Mass Health insurance.
+As a Mass Health provider we are able to direct bill for those patients with Mass health insurance.
 We are also able to accept private pay for patients without Mass Health.
 Many uninsured patients are provided with preventive dental hygiene care every week by Visiting Dental Hygiene, Inc. VDH, Inc provides care to a diversity of facilities and a broad geographic area, which sets us apart from all other public health dental hygiene practices.

 Maryellen Robillard, RDH

 She graduated from Middlesex Community College in 1984 and went into private practice.
 She has been loving dental hygiene ever since, working in various capacities.
-She started working with Visiting Dental Hygiene 4 years ago and in each of her jobs, public health is her favorite.
+She started working with Visiting Dental Hygiene four years ago and amongst all her jobs, public health is her favorite.
 She is the proud mom of two children and her grand dog, Blake.
 She enjoys cooking, refinishing furniture and reading, but most of all, relaxing at the beach.

 Layla Scott, RDH